GLSPS, LSMMA, WUAA, SPM

 If you prefer to stay in another Hotel, there are a few smaller and inexpensive Hotels in the local area.
 Please Google “Hotels Superior Wisconsin” Mention you are there for the Whale-back Project.
 Some hotels will give you a discount.

-You can also ask the SPM staff of the Museum to bring you on a tour of the ship you normally don't see on a regular summer tour!
+You can also ask the SPM staff of the Museum to bring you on a tour of the Whale back Ship you normally don't see on a regular summer tour!

 If you are interested in volunteering, please register for the project by clicking on "Register Now" button in the upper right hand corner of this page.
 Follow the step by step directions.
 Or, by contacting the Chairman of the event, Phil Kerber or, the Director of SPM Sara Blanck.
 Contact information for both Phil and Sara are below.